 The MSW For Disaster Relief

-MSWs are trained to handle a diverse set of problems and contexts, and qualified to support different types of populations.
+MSWs are trained to handle a diverse set of problems and in many different contexts.
+As such, they can support different types of populations.
 One area in which MSW degree holders increasingly play a role is in disaster relief.
 Social workers interested in this type of work focus on helping individuals and communities through the recovery process.
 This involves assisting with the emotional and physical trauma associated with surviving a disaster.

-Social workers interested in disaster and mental health relief work might consider pursuing an MSW degree and seeking out a dedicated course of study or certification program with a focus on intervention, disaster management, and trauma treatment options.
+Social workers interested in disaster and mental health relief work might consider pursuing an MSW degree with a dedicated course of study or certification program in intervention, disaster management, and trauma treatment options.

-However, it is also possible to build expertise in this area by selecting a clinical mental health track as the focus of MSW study.
+However, it is also possible to build expertise in this area by pursuing a clinical mental health track as the focus of MSW study.
 Students choosing to generalize in clinical mental health can use their fieldwork placements to build specialized expertise in disaster relief and mental health.
-Veterans Hospitals, other military agencies, and groups like the Red Cross often participate with graduate social works schools to provide fieldwork internships.
-It is not uncommon for veterans to experience stress disorders such as PTSD after returning from deployments.
+Veterans Hospitals, other military agencies, and groups like the Red Cross often participate with MSW programs to provide fieldwork internships.
+Veterans often experience stress disorders such as PTSD after returning from deployments.
 On top of that, the military is often involved in disaster relief efforts.
 So it makes sense that military organizations have strong placements for MSWs who wish to practice disaster and trauma relief.

 If you are interested in building an expertise in disaster relief providing a range of services to victims of natural and man-made disasters, coordinating care and social service resources, and providing in mental health counseling, you may want to consider study at Tulane University Schools Social Work.